 Many large companies are based on founding personalities whose image has been directly transferred to the brand.
-With generational change and restructuring, these interrelationships have disappeared and the brands have been left to their own devices.
+With generational change and restructuring, these interrelationships have disappeared, and the brands have been left to their own devices.
 In Europe, AEG is one of the first companies whose brand design has been consistently implemented and documented.
-The German artist, architect, and graphic designer Peter Behrens shaped the consistent appearance of the company and made it comprehensible for other users.
+The German artist, architect, and graphic designer Peter Behrens shaped the consistent appearance of the company and made it understandable for other users.
 This includes the derivation of the logo as well as its application and the implementation of all conceivable communication measures.
 This starts with business cards and stationery and does not end with black-and-white conversions for faxes and copies.

 Corporate design is much more than “just” a logo.
 Ideally, it describes the entire brand world.
-This includes a formulated vision, mission, clearly defined values and customer benefit(s).
+This includes a formulated vision, mission, clearly defined values, and customer benefit(s).
 This content should then be reflected in the corresponding image worlds, color definitions, and other specifications.
 Such guidelines – the “Style Guide” or “CD Manual” – should be communicated openly both internally and externally.
-This prevents users from implementing their own designs and undermining or diluting the long-term (and often expensive) brand identity.
+This prevents users from implementing their designs and undermining or diluting the long-term (and often expensive) brand identity.

-We have collected some examples to show how consistently built and extended style guides look like and are even made publicly (digitally) accessible.
+We have collected some examples to show how consistently built, and extended style guides look like and are even made publicly (digitally) accessible.

 ● OMV – this very classic style guide soberly shows the correct use of a logo, font, colors, images, and all other design elements.
-For better orientation, incorrect applications are also presented, which are clearly crossed out in red.
+For better orientation, incorrect applications are also presented, which are crossed out in red.

-● SalzburgerLand – the logo of the tourism association is used by countless hotels and accommodation facilities, initiatives and other tourism companies.
+● SalzburgerLand – the logo of the tourism association is used by countless hotels and accommodation facilities, initiatives, and other tourism companies.
 Accordingly, this style guide explains in detail the applications for every conceivable use.